jduck/android-cluster-toolkit/README.md

 ## Hardware Components

+There are no special hardware components, though various hardware has been used with varying results.

+### Good Hardware
-There are no special hardware components, though D-Link DUB-H7 hubs seem to work well.
+D-Link DUB-H7 hubs seem to work well.

+### Bad Hardware
 Although it looks cool and has a lot of ports, the Manhattan MondoHub is not recommended.
 It simply doesn't have enough power to support all ports being in use at the same time.

 ## Software Components